-Austin has educational background in physics and engineering.
+He has an educational background in physics and engineering.
 After receiving his PhD in statistical and applied mathematics he spent four years at a research and consulting firm conducting policy evaluations for federal health agencies.

-Austin now has appointments with Health Care Financing & Economics (HCFE) at the Boston VA Healthcare System, U.S. Department of Veterans Affairs; the Department of Psychiatry at Boston University’s School of Medicine; and the Department of Health Policy and Management at Boston University’s School of Public Health.
-He is also a Visiting Associate Professor with the Department of Health Policy and Management at the Harvard T.H.
-Chan School of Public Health and an Adjunct Senior Fellow at The Leonard Davis Institute, University of Pennsylvania.
+Austin is now the Director of the Partnered Evidence-based Policy Resource Center (PEPReC) at the Boston VA Healthcare System, U.S. Department of Veterans Affairs.
+He is also an Associate Professor with the Department of Health Law, Policy and Management at Boston University’s School of Public Health.
+In addition, he is a Visiting Associate Professor with the Department of Health Policy and Management at the Harvard T.H.
+Chan School of Public Health; and an Adjunct Senior Fellow at The Leonard Davis Institute, University of Pennsylvania.

 Austin serves on the editorial boards of Health Services Research and The American Journal of Managed Care.
 He is also a member of the AcademyHealth Translation and Dissemination Institute Advisory Committee and the New England Comparative Effectiveness Public Advisory Council.